 General Education Outcomes:

-Critical Analysis and Reasoning: The ability to evaluate information by identifying the main concept, point of view, implications and assumptions in order to come to well-reasoned conclusions and solutions, testing them against relevant criteria and standards.
+Critical Analysis & Reasoning: The ability to evaluate information by identifying the main concept and/or primary point of view and the implications and/or assumptions in order to formulate well-supported positions based on logical inferences, examining relevant counterarguments or implications.

-Scientific and Quantitative or Logical Reasoning: The ability to apply basic mathematical, scientific and/or logical concepts and theories to analyze data, solve problems and make decisions.
+Scientific, Quantitative, or Logical Reasoning: The ability to apply basic mathematical, scientific and/or logical concepts and theories to analyze data, solve problems, and make decisions.

 GrEATs assessment schedule